gdm413229/swwmgz_m/ExtendedLore.md

   expedition, the Slayer is seen standing right next to them, as if paying respects to a fellow warrior.
 - 2170: A group of monks discover a mansion haunted by demons, become trapped.
-  The Doom Slayer is personally sent to "fix it".
+  The Doom Slayer heads in to "fix things".
 A mysterious figure is seen leaving the mansion afterwards.
 - 2171: Akari Labs manages to extend their teleportation technology to travel between universes.
 The second contact with the Anarukon happens, this time all going peacefully.
 Saya Miyamoto meets Xanai Kirin, their marriage brings